jhoniwalker/website-cms-laravel-boilerplate/README.md

-## Laravel Boilerplate Website CMS - Based on Laravel Boilerplate (Current: Laravel 7.*)
+## Website CMS Laravel Boilerplate - Based on Laravel Boilerplate (Current: Laravel 7.*)

-### See Official Documentation for Laravel Boilerplate
+### See the Official Documentation for Laravel Boilerplate

 [Click here for the official documentation](http://laravel-boilerplate.com)